 1. Cook the peas.

 2. In a small pan, heat the extra virgin olive oil over medium heat.
 Slice the cremini mushrooms thin.
-Saute them for 9-10 minutes until crispy but not burned, keep an eye on them at the end.
+Saute them for 13-15 minutes until crispy but not burned, keep an eye on them at the end.
 The mushrooms will shrink up as they cook.
 I alternated between medium and medium high heat to get the level of crispiness I wanted.
 Spoon onto a paper towel on a plate, sprinkle with salt, then set aside until the rest of the dish is cooked.

 3. Bring a pot of salted water to boil.
 Toss in your pasta and cook until desired texture.
 (I do 12 minutes.)
 Also, I fully admit I am terrible at measuring the right amount of pasta.
 I do 3/4 of a box and find this amount to be just right.
 Too much pasta and you won’t have enough sauce to coat it entirely.
 4. In a large sauce pan, melt the butter.
 Using a zester, grate the garlic clove into the butter.
 Cook until the garlic gets lightly browned.
 Once the garlic has browned, add the flour and whisk to make a paste.
 Pour in the half & half, the 1/2 cup of boiling pasta water, and the Marsala wine and simmer until thickened.
 Add the Parmesan cheese, salt and pepper.
 I like my cream sauces peppery.
 Give the sauce a taste and adjust as needed.

 4. Let the sauce simmer as the pasta finishes cooking.
 Occasionally as the sauce thickens, add some additional boiling pasta water if needed.
 Do not add more cream to thin out a sauce, use the pasta water.